 Get to know your local tailor and cobbler

 Speaking of keeping clothes you love… this is another way to do that!
 Even the most sustainable and well-made clothing may get snagged here or there.
-Rather than give up on something when it gets a rip or tear, take it to a tailor and have it repaired. [add a line about getting shoes repaired here] You’ll be supporting a local business while keeping your well-loved clothes from the landfill.
+Rather than give up on something when it gets a rip or tear, take it to a tailor and have it repaired.
+You’ll be supporting a local business while keeping your well-loved clothes from the landfill.

 Go forth and shop sustainably!